 Cranberries have antibacterial properties.
-UTIs occur when bacteria manage to enter the urinary tract that includes kidney, uterus, bladder, and urethra.
+UTIs occur when bacteria manage to enter the urinary tract that includes the kidney, uterus, bladder, and urethra.
 Cranberries contain compounds like fructose and proanthocyanidins that help prevent the bacteria from sticking to the walls of the urinary tract.

 Fights age-related damage:

-The older a person gets their body is prone to oxidative damage.
+The older a person gets the body is prone to oxidative damage.
 It is due to the chemicals called free radicals, that accumulate in the body as a person ages.
 The antioxidants in cranberries also help fight harmful free radicals.

 Prevents Gut Infections: